V-Abhilash-1999/Weight-Tracker/README.md

 Simple app in compose made with firebase authentiction, firebase storage

-Soon map to be deployed.
-Stay tuned makkale
+Dropping this, because Google decided to be a little b**** and made direction a paid API